MOJTABAFA/ECG2AF_App/README.md

 CMD ["uvicorn", "main:app", "--host", "0.0.0.0", "--port", "8000"]

 ```
-> **Note**: The `Source` folder contains all Python scripts for logical separation and better maintainability.
+> **Note**: Place the model in the specified path for accurate predictions.

 ---
+## ⚙️ Run with Docker

+1. Build the Docker Image
+   `docker build -t ecg2af-web-app . `

+2. Run the Docker Container
+   `docker run -d -p 8000:8000 --name ecg2af-web-app-container ecg2af-web-app`

+---

 ## ⚙️ Usage

-1. Visit `http://localhost:8000/docs` in your web browser.
+1. Access the API documentation at `http://localhost:8000/docs` in your browser for interactive testing.
    This will open the interactive API documentation provided by FastAPI.

 2. Use the `/upload/` endpoint to upload your `.hd5` ECG file and receive multi-task predictions.

 > **Pro Tip**: Use the API documentation to test the upload functionality and verify responses before integrating with other systems.